20tab/UnrealEnginePython/README.md

 Check in the releases page (https://github.com/20tab/UnrealEnginePython/releases) if there is a binary version that matches your configuration (otherwise open an issue asking us for it [please specify the python version too]) and download it.

-Binary releases for MacOSX expects an official python installation (the packages you get from python.org).
+Binary releases for MacOS expects an official python installation (the packages you get from python.org).

 Create (if it does not already exist) a Plugins directory in your project root directory (at the same level of Content/ and the .uproject file) and unzip the plugin into it.
 If your project is named FooBar you will end with FooBar/Plugins/UnrealEnginePython.